Reviews You Can Rely On

 Lacks some versatility

-Read more: Muck Boot Arctic Sport II Mid
+Read more: Muck Boot Arctic Ice Tall AGAT

 We deliberately stood in icy rivers, braved snow hikes in record-setting cold temperatures, and quested into winter storms to investigate the merits and setbacks of each pair.
-Using buckets of icy water, we determined the exact point at which water seeped into each boot.
-This process also allowed us to measure the exact temperature of the boot's interior.
+Using buckets of icy water, we determined the exact point at which water seeped into each boot, as well as the temperature difference after prolonged submersion.
 We focused on each boot's warmth, comfort, weather protection, traction, and durability.
 Our testers kept detailed notes along the way, immediately making notations after each testing session before ultimately creating an informed final score.
 We tested women's winter boots, winter boots for men, and even investigated the best rain boots and best hiking boots, which can sometimes be used as wintery footwear.

 Whether it be a trek in the snow or an ice bucket temperature evaluation, we tested each boot to find the best for your winter needs.